Put Your Exceptional Teaching Skills to Use by submitting a recorded micro-session for Accelerate 2026

 This conference is being built with integrity, transparency, and respect for the profession.

-The Music Teacher Guild Conference is not limited to a single region, system, or subject matter.
+The Music Teacher Guild LMS is not limited to a single region, system, or subject matter.

 Educators participate from 15+ countries, representing public schools, private studios, community programs, and higher-education settings around the world.